 The need for workflow management tools

-In today’s world, data analytics plays one of the key roles in the decision-making process of various stages of business in almost every industry.
+In today’s world, data analytics plays one the key roles in the decision-making process of various stages of business in almost every industry.
 Data is generated at an enormously brisk pace through different sources.

 Considering the fast-moving pace at which data is generated nowadays, implementing use cases such as moving data from one place to another, automating your DevOps operation, or managing your machine learning pipelines can be challenging.
-When those complex systems evolve at such a fast pace, workflow management system (WMS) like Apache Airflow saves the day.
-It ties everything together at a place where every piece of the puzzle can be orchestrated properly with APIs.
+When those complex systems evolve at such a fast pace, a workflow management system (WMS) like Apache Airflow saves the day.
+It ties everything together in a place where every piece of the puzzle can be orchestrated properly with APIs.
 When it comes to data schema, data inflow rates, processing needs, or the dynamic nature of data sources, it is crucial to use proper scheduling, managing, and monitoring of data pipelines for a stable and reliable data platform.
 If this is not enough for you and you still ask yourself: Why do I need Airflow when I can run a bunch of cron scripts? – we will provide you with some functions that Airflow offers you, but cron does not.